GSA-TTS/identity-site/content/_help/create-account/authentication-methods/face-or-touch-unlock._en.md

 When you choose to set up face or touch unlock, you’ll start by setting up a face- or fingerprint-based credential.
 This credential will be saved to your device, or to the cloud if you’re using a compatible browser and device.

-## How to set up face and touch unlock
+## How to set up face or touch unlock

 To set up Face or Touch Unlock when creating a Login.gov account: